 Five years after my Meltdown, in 2008, I read a memoir written by a woman with bipolar disorder.
-I had just gotten out of the hospital after a mixed bipolar episode brought on by my decision to reduce one of the medications I was taking.
+I had just gotten out of the hospital after a suicide attempt brought on by my decision to reduce one of the medications I was taking.
 I was trying to come to terms with my illness, and reading about others’ experiences helped.
 The memoir I read was well-written and funny.
 However, I thought my story was as compelling as this woman’s, and decided to write a book about my own experiences.
 At the time, there was no noble motivation for me to write my story.
 When I was still working in mental health, I had always joked that I was going to write a book containing the more outrageous incidents I encountered, so the idea of writing a book wasn’t new to me.
 In 2008, I actually had the time to write.
 I wasn’t working at the time and needed something productive to do, rather than sitting around all day watching TV and eating.
 So I went out and purchased a new computer to replace my relic.

 Sharon was surprised when I told her my plan, as she had been encouraging me to journal for about fifteen years, to no avail.
 I resisted journaling because I didn’t feel I was any good at it.
 I had tried journaling before entering therapy, and just felt stupid.
 I’ve never been very good at expressing my emotions verbally, so writing them on paper was difficult.
 Sharon was supportive of the idea of me writing a book partly, I believe, because she felt that it would be therapeutic for me to process my Meltdown and following years in writing.